ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Experiments

-By comparing the RF and wavelet-RF detectors, the transferability of the proposed ATMPA method is robust.
-As shown in Table~\ref{table:tab4}, the maximum transferability rate is 88.7\%.
-We follow the calculation parameters as the above default settings (as $mtree =1000, ntree=100$).
+As shown in Table~\ref{table:tab4}, the maximum transfer rate for RF and wavelet-RF detectors is 88.7\%.
+Parameters are assigned consistently as mentioned above ($\textnormal{mtree}=1000$, $\textnormal{ntree}=100$).
 Wavelet-RF detection method can express a certain robustness when resisting the attack from AEs, but the defensive ability is extremely limited.
-Taking the FGSM method as an example, when the distortion value $\varepsilon$ set as $\varepsilon=0.4$, the successful rate of attacking the conventional RF detector can reach 100\%.
-If the distortion parameter increases 15\%, the attack on wavelet-RF will achieve the same successful rate of 100\%.
-As for C\&W's attack methods, the attacking effect does not produce a very large fluctuation even with the introduction of wavelet-combined technique.
-Through increasing the distance values of $L_1, L_2, L_\infty$ by approximately 11.5\% , setting the values as 0.45, 0.55, 0.65 respectively, the \textit{pseudo-benign} AEs generated by the C\&W's attack method can achieve the same 100\% successful attack rate.
-ATMPA constructed by C\&W's attack method will have a better transferability than FGSM version.
-The C\&W-based ATMPA will be easier to attack RF and CNN-based detectors.
+Taking the FGSM method as an example, when the distortion$\varepsilon$ is 0.4, the success rate of attacking the RF detector is 100\%.
+If the distortion increases 15\%, the attack on wavelet-RF will achieve the success rate of 100\% as well.
+As for C\&W attack methods, it does not produce a very large fluctuation even when wavelet-combined technique is introduced.
+Through increasing the distance of $L_1, L_2, L_\infty$ to values of 0.45, 0.55, 0.65 respectively, the pseudo-benign AEs generated by the C\&W attack method can achieve 100\% success rate.
+Therefore, with a better transferability than FGSM, the C\&W attack-based ATMPA will be easier to attack RF-based detectors.